dsaad68/remote-mcp-azure-function/README.md

 - Cash Flow
 - Earnings Report

+There is a demo agent created with PydanticAI in the `agent` directory that can be used to test the MCP server.
+More information [Demo Agent](#demo-agent) file.

 ## Prerequisites

 - An Azure subscription
 - [Azure Developer CLI (azd)](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd)
 - [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local)
 - Python 3.11
-- An AlphaVantage API key
+- An AlphaVantage API key (see [AlphaVantage](https://www.alphavantage.co/))

 ## Local Development